-Every SL should be a VL
+Every DL should be a VL

 Using video laryngoscopy for standard laryngoscopies leads to improved glottic views and higher frequency of first attempt intubations.